alexyuly/ViewScript-Runtime/README.md

 > 💡
 > Handle events by binding them to actions.
 In this case, an action that controls the built-in JavaScript `window.alert` function is bound to the button's `click` event.
 >
 > You don't need parentheses to pass an argument to an action.
 Just put a value after an action's name.
-Actions never accept more than one argument.
+Actions never accept more than one argument, so don't worry about commas.

 🧑‍🔬 Show different text content conditionally, while an element is hovered: